How to Remove a Toilet Yourself: Stop Paying for Plumbers!

 - Small putty knife

-This, folks, was my toilet.
+This, folks, was my toilet in my master bathroom.
 We were replacing the floor, so the toilet needed to come out.
 This was a great time for us to plan to replace it.

 STEP 1: Shut off the water first!